 What are Nodes?

-A key requirement for regulators when they start their search for spectrum monitoring systems, is something which can be easily scaled.
+A key requirement for regulators when they start their search for spectrum monitoring systems is the ability to scale easily.
 Event requirements can be for monitoring in a single stadium, a large outdoor motor racing track or even many stadiums across multiple cities.
 RFeye Nodes are highly scalable.
 Event deployments to date range from a network of four installed in a single stadium, to a network of over 150 across multiple cities.

 Some organizers may not be sure of how many Nodes they need, especially if stadiums are still being built when decisions on spectrum management are being made.
-RFeye Software includes a package of simulation and modelling tools which can be used to verify planned network configurations, and test monitoring and geolocation coverage.
-This includes combining real-world elevation maps with modelled buildings to simulate propagation effects.
+RFeye Software includes a package of simulation and modelling tools which can be used to verify planned network configurations and to test monitoring and geolocation coverage.
+This includes combining real-world elevation maps with modeled buildings to simulate propagation effects.

 This allows regulators, either independently or working with CRFS, to accurately calculate how many Nodes will be needed to meet their requirements.
 If more Nodes are needed later on – no problem as the system is entirely modular and scalable.
 This helps ensure organizers don’t spend money on Nodes they won’t need or end up with too few for the coverage they need.

 The ability of Nodes to operate remotely and autonomously means that even a very large network of over 150 is easy to manage during a busy event.
-Nodes are rugged with IP67 rating and have an extended temperature range allowing them to be deployed outdoors and exposed to the elements without compromised operation.
+Nodes are rugged with IP67 rating and have an extended temperature range, allowing them to be deployed outdoors and exposed to the elements without compromised operation.
 The operator simply connects to the Node network remotely to carry out any spectrum monitoring and geolocation tasks in real time.
-Because CRFS nodes are independently intelligent, operators don’t need to stream large sets of live data, instead calculations can be processed at the node and delivered as a concise result.
-This also means the onsite network data rate can be very low.
-The operator could be located at the event itself or they could be monitoring and controlling things from many miles away in another city or even country!
+Because CRFS nodes are independently intelligent, operators don’t need to stream large sets of live data; instead, calculations can be processed at the Node and delivered as a concise result.
+This also means the on-site network data rate can be very low.
+The operator can then be located at the event itself, or they can monitor and control things from many miles away in another city or even country!

 Node networks can be viewed, managed and operated manually